BJP defeats Cong to win senior deputy mayor, deputy mayor posts in Chandigarh Municipal Corporation | Politics

 The BJP had fielded the same set of candidates last time and they had won then too.

+Asked if she will fight the Lok Sabha polls or whether she expects to be re-nominated by her party, Kher politely declined to comment, saying, ''Excuse me''.

+Despite the loss, Congress' Gurpreet Gabi said elections come and go. ''But today we have won hearts after the whole country saw what happened in the January elections.
+We have shown how polls are conducted in a fair manner,'' he said.

-In the January 30 poll, Sonkar had defeated the comfortably placed AAP-Congress alliance candidate Kumar after the returning officer declared as invalid eight votes of the coalition partners.
+In the January 30 poll, BJP's Sonkar had defeated the comfortably-placed AAP-Congress alliance candidate Kumar after the returning officer declared as invalid eight votes of the coalition partners.

 Alleging tampering with ballots, councillors of INDIA bloc parties AAP and Congress had boycotted the elections to the posts of senior deputy mayor and deputy mayor, leading to the victory of BJP's Sandhu and Sharma then.